Emergency: Hurricanes/ Tropical Weather

 - All capital equipment should be photographed, compiled in a document, and uploaded in the UReady system in accordance with the Photo Documentation Process established by Risk Management.

 - The Medical Campus is NOT a designated hurricane shelter.
 Within a few hours before a storm is forecast to strike, entrances to all campus buildings will be secured and card access systems will be deactivated to prevent reentry.
-If you are stranded on campus during an emergency, please go to the entrance of the Rosenstiel Medical Science Building closest to Park Plaza West, where security personnel will give you further instructions.

 - All essential employees who will need to remain on campus during a storm MUST complete and submit Form E-020: Request for Essential Personnel to Remain on Campus During Actual Weather Event at least 36 hours prior to potential storm impact for consideration.
 Not all requests are approved.